jvrsantacruz/mp3hash/README.md

 6611bc5b01a2fc6a6386a871e8c51f86e1f12b33 14_Hotel-California-(Gipsy-Kings).mp3
 ```

-It returns the same hash number, even though the tags are different, and so their regular hashes:
+You can see how it returns the same hash number for either file, even though their tags are
+different, and so the data inside them.

 ```bash
 $ sha1sum *.mp3